Updated on 10/10/2018

 Emergency contact: 076 340 444 or 1669

-The Phuket Provincial Hospital was set up in 2011 to address the issue of overcrowded public hospitals on the island.
-The hospital operates with a 200 bed capacity, with inpatient rooms costing between 300 to 3,500 THB.
+The Phuket Provincial Hospital started in 2011 to address the issue of overcrowded public hospitals on the island.
+It operates with a 200 bed capacity, with inpatient rooms costing between 300 to 3,500 THB.

 Contact: (076) 358888

-As the largest public hospital in Phuket, Vachira Phuket Hospital operates with a 503 bed capacity, and is staffed with more than 70 physicians.
+As the largest public hospital in Phuket, Vachira Phuket Hospital operates with a 503 bed capacity, and has more than 70 physicians.
 Facilities are extensive, and the hospital is well-equipped to handle a wide range of medical conditions and illnesses.

 Contact: +66 (0)76 361 234